mit-mc-clas12/documentation/README.md

 9. options should be separated and different for client and server, not in utils.
 10. standardize generator options documentation
 11. show or make available options of the software versions inside the container
+12. support lund gzipped files (easy, can add a script to unzip anything that has .gz) (Mauri)